EdRW/trpc-adapters/packages/firebase-functions/README.md

 ## Description

-This adapter allows you to plug in a [tRPC](https://trpc.io/) router as a request handler for v1 and v2 HTTP `onRequest` Firebase functions.
+This adapter allows you to plug in a [tRPC](https://trpc.io/) router as a request handler for v1 and v2 HTTP `onRequest` [Firebase functions](https://firebase.google.com/docs/functions).

 This package has the following peer dependencies:

 - `@trpc/server`
 - `firebase-functions`

-Features
+### Features

 - ✅ `onRequest` Firebase functions support
 - ✅ tRPC v11 support
-- 🤔 `onCall` Firebase functions support
+- 🤔 `onCall` Firebase functions support.
+If you need this, please consider opening and issue or a PR.

 Special thanks to the folks in the [Integration with firebase functions? #1263](https://github.com/trpc/trpc/discussions/1263) discussion thread for working out how a Firebase functions adapter could be built.